Alynn022/lynns_list/README.md

 Lynn - My learning goals were to do more cypress testing using intercepts and stubbing static data.
 I also wanted to be more familiar with class and functional components in TypeScript, and with this project, to understand when it was better to use one over the other.

 ## Future Enhancements
-- Add more cities for users to view restaurants for.
+- Allow user to select from multiple cities, or configure app to detect a user's location
-- Add filters for users to sort through types of restaurants.
+- Add filters for users to sort through types of restaurants on the home page
-- Add a search bar for users to search by name.
+- Add a search bar for users to search for restaurants by name
-- Allow users to remove or edit a list name.
+- Allow users to remove or edit a list name
+- Integrate a map so that user's can view a restaurants location on the home page

 ## Install and Setup
   1. Clone this repo `git clone git@github.com:Alynn022/lynns_list.git`